-In this chapter, we set out our draft position on the total allowable costs for the specified schemes in the referral.
-To determine total allowable costs, we add together our proposed opex, renewals allowance, and allowance for tax, and then deduct revenue from miscellaneous fees and charges.
+In this chapter, we set out our position on the total allowable costs for the regulated schemes.
+To determine total allowable costs, we add together the opex allowance, renewals expenditure allowance and tax allowance, and then deduct revenue from other sources.